saucelabs/sauce-docs/docs/secure-connections/sauce-connect/system-requirements.md

 ## What You'll Need

 * Minimum 2 core x 8 GB Machine.
-* For Sauce Connect Proxy compatibility with macOS Catalina 10.15+, enable your Mac to allow apps from the App Store and identified developers.
-    1. Go to **System Preferences** > **Security & Privacy** > **General**.
-    2. Under the header **Allow apps downloaded from**, select the option **App Store and identified developers**.
-* We strongly recommend using the [cURL command line](https://curl.haxx.se/download.html) or an equivalent tool to ensure that any error messages you receive are precise and actionable.
+* We recommend using the [cURL command line](https://curl.haxx.se/download.html) or an equivalent tool to ensure that any error messages you receive are precise and actionable.
 If you're not familiar with the tool, [review their docs here](https://curl.se/docs) and then install cURL on your local machine.
 * For Unix-based systems, you may need to increase your open file limit if you plan to run a high number of parallel tests (i.e., `ulimit -n 8192`).

 ## Supported Operating Systems